I broke down when a customer asked me if he could switch his fries from a large to a medium.

 We woke up after the sunrise, on the white beaches of Paraíso.

-Edgar’s head was on my arm, Pear and Penelope cradled each other in sleep, and Milo had found Arlene, all of them closer to the waves than Edgar and I.
+Elias’s head was on my arm, Pear and Penelope cradled each other in sleep, and Milo had found Arlene, all of them closer to the waves than Elias and I.

 I scrambled up and turned toward our homes, all of it still raging in the flames I’d seen hours, days, weeks before?